Class 2

 • Google DORA — 7.2% decrease in software delivery stability for every 25% increase in AI adoption

-• Amazon 2025-2026 — 4 Sev-1 incidents in 90 days after deploying 21,000 AI agents, 6-hour outage resulting in estimated 6.3 million lost orders
+• Amazon 2025-2026 — 4 Sev-1 incidents in 90 days after deploying 21,000 AI agents, 6-hour outage with estimated 6.3 million lost orders

-• GPT-4 / Claude 1.3 — Rate of answer reversal when asked “are you sure?”: 42% / 98%
+• GPT-4 / Claude 1.3 — Answer reversal rate after “Are you sure?”
+42% / 98%

-• Sycophancy persistence probability: 78.5%
+• Sycophancy persistence probability 78.5%

-• OpenAI GPT-4o sycophancy update (2025.04) — rolled back in 3 days
+• OpenAI GPT-4o sycophancy update (2025.04) — Rolled back in 3 days

-• Nature (Ibrahim et al., 2026) — Cost of “warm” models: 10-30pp error rate increase, 40% rise in probability of agreeing with false beliefs
+• Nature (Ibrahim et al., 2026) — Cost of “warm” models: 10-30pp error rate increase, 40% higher false belief agreement